MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgAgreementAcceptance.md

 ```

 ### -DeviceOSVersion
-The operating system version of the device used to accept the agreement.
+The operating system version of the device used for accepting the agreement.

 ```yaml
 Type: String